 1Hour design challenge

-The challenge was, the current design consists of an online program introduction into business.
-The pain points arises where customers want to know specific information but every button leads them to a page that describes the whole program.
-As a result, the tasks performed by users becomes time consuming and unnecessarily prolonged by clicking back and forward.
+The challenge stemmed from the current design, which presents an online program introduction for businesses.
+Users often want specific information, but every button leads to a page describing the entire program.
+As a result, tasks become time-consuming and unnecessarily prolonged, requiring users to navigate back and forth repeatedly.

 Research